 Leads at Westminster Theatre 1938-39.
 Worked in Board of Trade during the war with the rank of temporary Principal.
-Played in "No Birds Sing" for Reunion Theatre Sunday night performance.
-Played at Stratford in 1946, parts including Rosalind and Isabella ("Measure for Measure").
-Interested in politics, Liberal, father stood as Liberal candidate at the last election in St. Marylebone.
+Played in "No Birds Sing" for Reunion Theatre Sunday night perfor-Played at Stratford in 1946, mance. parts including Rosalind and Isabella ("Measure for Measure").
+Inferested in politics, Liberal, father stood 28 Liberal candidate at the last election in St. Marylebone.
 Recreations: Skating and riding.